cloudflare/cloudflare-docs/content/support/Third-Party Software/Content Management System (CMS)/Improving web security for content management systems like WordPress.md

 In this stage, you are reinforcing the zone’s security features, which may cause additional disruption to admin features until exceptions can be applied.
 For that reason, it’s recommended to make these changes with expected administrative downtime.

 The following should be considered an overview of some recommended security actions, and not a comprehensive guide.
-See the developer documentation for specific products or features for more information.
+Refer to the developer documentation for specific products or features for more information.

 ### Cloudflare Managed Rulesets